ading2210/libcurl.js/README.md

 - Has the ability to create multiple independent sessions
 - Small footprint size (800kb after compression) and low runtime memory usage
 - Support for running inside a web worker
+- Support for Brotli and gzip compressed responses

 ## Building:
 You can build this project by running the following commands: